magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 * Within CSP, the GetAssetCollectionById method, the AssetCollectionId is used to fetch an AssetCollection from the services.

-* The Callback object is then invoked by the ResponseHandler (once it has converted an HttpResponse into a Result Object) to notify the client application and provide them with the result.
+* The Callback object is then invoked by the ResponseHandler (once it has converted an HttpResponse into a Result Object) to notify the client application and provide the result.

 ### Result Objects